End-to-end-provenance/provGraphR/README.md

 # provGraphR

-Creates an adjacency matrix from the provenance object created by provParseR.
+Creates an adjacency matrix from the provenance object returned by provParseR.
 The adjacency matrix can then be used to quickly traverse the provenance graph.

 # Installation
 Install from GitHub: